michaelnisi/troubled/data/about.md

 >—*Edsger Dijkstra*, The Humble Programmer

-I attempt to realize Dijkstra's vision through [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
+I humbly attempt to realize Dijkstra's vision through [TDD](http://en.wikipedia.org/wiki/Test-driven_development).

 If you are interested you could follow me on [Twitter](http://twitter.com/michaelnisi), fork me on [GitHub](https://github.com/michaelnisi), or check my packages on [npm](https://npmjs.org/~michaelnisi).
 You could also browse my photos on [Flickr](http://flickr.com/photos/michaelnisi), or frown upon the videos I like on [Vimeo](http://www.vimeo.com/user5635710/likes).